Neonatal Lung Injury and Pulmonary Hypertension Focus Group

 Investigators in the Center for Perinatal Research and The Ohio State University, led by Dr. Jennifer Trittmann, have formed the Lung Injury and Pulmonary Hypertension Focus Group.
 Our group consists of 6 senior faculty and 3 junior faculty, and thus is an important mechanism for research training, resulting in manuscript publishing and grant proposal applications.
 These meetings provide a forum for presenting current research and identifying opportunities for collaboration.

-Establish a network of investigators within The Research Institute at Nationwide Children’s Hospital and The Ohio State University who are interested in lung injury and pulmonary hypertension in order to facilitate the generation of new knowledge in 4 key areas:
+Establish a network of investigators within the Abigail Wexner Research Institute at Nationwide Children’s Hospital and The Ohio State University who are interested in lung injury and pulmonary hypertension in order to facilitate the generation of new knowledge in 4 key areas:

 Areas of Interest